 If you’re hosting a really big function, renting (rather than buying) 50 or so chairs may make more sense.
 Check your local listings for party-furniture rental companies, which may offer a variety of chairs for as little as $1 to $2 per chair, though frequently with a minimum charge alongside delivery and pickup fees. —GS

-After spending more than 120 hours on research, including interviewing chefs and materials experts and chopping 23 pounds of produce for our cutting board guide, we found that Progressive’s Prepworks Cutting Board offers the best balance of cutting feel, durability, and ease of cleaning.
-Although some butcher-block boards may look more pleasing, the plastic Prepworks doesn’t require any maintenance and won’t split from misuse.
-And it’s affordable enough to replace every two years or so.
+After spending more than 150 hours on research, including interviewing chefs and materials experts and chopping several pounds of produce for our cutting board guide, we found that the OXO Good Grips Carving & Cutting Board offers the best balance of cutting feel, durability, and ease of cleaning.
+Although some butcher-block boards may look more pleasing, this plastic board resists warping, staining, and odors better than the other plastic boards we tested.
+And it’s affordable enough to replace if needed.

-If you want a hefty wood cutting board for cheese and charcuterie, we highly recommend Proteak’s 24-by-18-inch board with a juice canal, the larger version of one of our cutting board recommendations.
-It feels better under a knife than all but one board we tested, and it’s easier to maintain.
+If you want a hefty wood cutting board for cheese and charcuterie, we highly recommend Proteak’s TeakHaus Rectangle Edge Grain Cutting Board with Hand Grip.
+It feels better under a knife than most of the other boards we tested, and it’s easier to maintain.
 It stays in place with minimal help, but it isn’t so heavy that you can’t easily move it.
 Proteak grows and processes its own sustainably harvested teak, and the company’s boards look striking and sophisticated. —KP

 *At the time of publishing, the price was $70.